Wally869/FTX_MoveAnalyzer/README.md

-# FTX_MoveDisplay
+# FTX_MoveAnalyzer

 A Flutter app to visualize historical datas for MOVE, a bitcoin derivatives product traded on FTX.
-You can see it on the repo's github pages here: https://wally869.github.io/FTX_MoveDisplay/
+You can see it on the repo's github pages here: https://wally869.github.io/FTX_MoveAnalyzer/

 The app was made using the master branch of Flutter, so you can build on all platforms (desktop, mobile and web).
 See Build section below.